Can I get a blood test referral online via telehealth?

 How to get a blood test referral online

-If you need a blood test, you typically need a referral from a GP.
-At NewDoc, you can get this referral through a bulk billed telehealth consultation without visiting a clinic.
-Book an appointment, speak with an AHPRA-registered GP via video or phone, and your pathology referral will be emailed to you directly after the consultation.
+In Australia you need a GP-issued pathology referral for most Medicare-rebated blood tests, and that referral can be issued through a telehealth consultation.
+At NewDoc, you can get the referral through a bulk billed telehealth consultation without visiting a clinic.
+Book an appointment, speak with an AHPRA-registered GP via video or phone, and your pathology referral is emailed to you directly after the consultation.

 You then take your referral to any pathology collection centre in Australia.
 Most centres accept walk-ins, and your results are sent back to your NewDoc GP who will contact you to discuss the findings.